-That just means you commit in public to what you’re going to do in the allotted time.
+That just means you commit in public to what you’ll do in the allotted time.

-Depending on the size of the coworking group, you might do this verbally (for small numbers) or via text chat (for bigger groups).
+Depending on the size of the coworking group, you might do this verbally (for small numbers) or via the chat (for bigger groups).

 You follow intention-setting with a period of deep, focused work.

 In my online Writers’ Room, we work together for 50 minutes.

 Finally – check-in